Daniel J. Frey

 You do the right thing.

-Ideals will only get you so far unless you are willing to stand for them.
+'Ideals' will only get you so far unless you are willing to stand for them.

 They are meaningless if you don't put actions to your rhetoric.

-Will the good people fight for theirs?
+Will the good people of these United States fight for theirs?

 Who will win out?